1. Purpose of this methodology

 3. Why we cannot count people in and out at the border

-4. The method for our latest estimates
+Back to table of contents4.
+The method for our latest estimates

 We continue to use the United Nations' (UN) definition of a long-term migrant: a person who moves to a country other than that of their usual residence for at least a year.
+A summary of the main concepts behind our estimates can be found in our Understanding international migration statistics methodology.

 Non-EU nationals

 Non-EU migration refers to the migration of people who do not hold British or EU nationality.
-We use Home Office Borders and Immigration data, which combines visa and travel information, to link an individual's travel movements into and out of the country.
+We use Home Office Borders and Immigration data, which combine visa and travel information, to link an individual's travel movements into and out of the country.
 For more information, please see the Home Office statistics on exit checks: user guide.

-Visa periods are constructed by linking together any consecutive or concurrent visas held.
-If there is a gap of more than seven days between visas, then a new visa period is started.
-We look at any previous visa period to determine if this is a new long-term immigrant or one who has previously been in the country.
+For immigration, we look at the first arrival in a visa period and then look at any previous visa period to determine if this is a new long-term immigrant, or one who has previously been in the country.
 If no presence is identified in the country during the 12 months preceding first arrival on a given visa, or the previous visa period had a length of stay of less than 12 months, then this person will be considered a new long-term immigrant.

 To measure emigration, we identify previous long-term immigrants with a last departure from the UK during the reference period.
 We record them as a long-term emigrant if they do not return to the UK within 12 months, or if they only return for a short-term stay.